zhumingcheng697/Live-Web/chat-room-pro/README.md

 });
 ```

-> In reality, things are, again, a bit more complicated. `deviceId`s returned by `enumerateDevices` seem to be only valid before the next `getUserMedia` call, and after a new video stream starts, previously returned `deviceId`s seem to be all invalidated.
+> In reality, things are, again, a bit more complicated. `deviceId`s returned by `enumerateDevices` seem to be only valid before the next `getUserMedia` call in some browsers, and after a new video stream starts, previously returned `deviceId`s seem to be all invalidated.
 To circumvent this, I actually keep track of the `label` of the preferred device, and, when the user want to start the video capture, I call `enumerateDevices` first, find the device whose `label` matches, and call `getUserMedia` with the `deviceId` of that device.
 Another limitation is that Safari does not give any useful result with `enumerateDevices` until you have called `getUserMedia` once and gained the user’s permission, so you have to start the capture with a random camera first before allowing users to choose which camera they prefer.

 ## Turning Camera Off

 Turning camera capture off is actually pretty straightforward.
 You can just iterate through the `MediaStreamTrack`s in the `srcObject` of the `<video>` element by calling the `MediaStream.getTracks()` API, stop each track, and remove the track from the video stream.
-Once all tracks have been removed (there should actually only be one if we have video-only stream), the capture will stop and the green camera-indicator will also shut down.
+Once all tracks have been removed (there should actually only be one if we have video-only stream), the capture will stop and the green camera-indicator on Macs will also shut down.

 ```javascript
 captureVideoEl.srcObject.getTracks().forEach((e) => {